emircankilicaslan/emircankilicaslan/README.md

 ### 🧠 About Me

-I am a Full-Stack Software Developer with a solid academic foundation (Bilkent University, CTIS '25) and active industry experience.
+I am a Full-Stack Software Developer with a solid academic foundation (Bilkent University, CTIS) and active industry experience.
 Having transitioned through 2 internships and 2 full-time engineering roles, I bridge the gap between clean frontend interfaces and robust backend architectures.

 Currently, I focus on delivering seamless user experiences while ensuring the data layer and APIs are secure, optimized, and scalable.